Frequently asked questions

 This is the "college applications" year:

-1. Determine major based on your background and interests
+1. Determine your major based on your background and interests

-2. Make a college list that includes reach, on-level, and safety schools
+2. Make a college list that includes long shot, reach, match, and safety schools

 3. Work on your college applications ASAP - i.e., during summer

-4. Continue to ace your classes so you actually go to your choice college
+4. Continue to ace your classes and be involved in your activities to increase your chances at your dream college